 How do you roll out new advertising opportunities to your publishers/what are the challenges in doing so?

-We believe each of our publishers know their sites best and are equipped to make smart decisions about new opportunities.
+We believe each of our publishers knows their sites best and are equipped to make smart decisions about new opportunities.
 For us, it’s as simple as presenting the opportunities with clear, honest messaging about the pros and cons, and allowing the publishers make the call about what works for them.

 Our publishers trust us because we act on behalf of their long-term best interest, even when it’s not in AdThrive’s short-term best interest.
 We see ourselves as guides, and part of our role is bringing the opportunities to them with as much information as possible, then supporting them and maximizing their income within their own level of comfort.
 The biggest challenge on our end is that when they step out and try new advertising opportunities, we have to be able to immediately give them results that show these opportunities are worthwhile.